Karl-Theodor zu Guttenberg: Family and personal life

 Guttenberg was born in Munich.
 He lived at his family castle in Guttenberg, Bavaria (district of Kulmbach), a village whose history is closely associated with the House of Guttenberg, and in a mansion in a refined part of Berlin, Berlin-Westend.
 The castle has been in the possession of the Guttenberg family since 1482.
 In September 2011, it became known that Guttenberg had bought a house for his family in Greenwich, Connecticut, close to New York City.

 Guttenberg's father was Enoch zu Guttenberg, a conductor, who has been decorated with the Order of Merit of the Federal Republic of Germany (Officer's Cross) as well as the Bavarian Order of Merit.
 He has received many awards for his contributions to classical music, including the German Cultural Award and the Echo Klassik award.
 Previously, Enoch zu Guttenberg also owned the winery estate Weingut Reichsrat von Buhl.

 Guttenberg's mother, Christiane zu Eltz is a member of the Eltz family, which has strong ties with Croatia.
 She is the daughter of Ludwine, Countess Pejacsevich de Verocze.
 Her father was Jakob von und zu Eltz, a former President of the Association of Winemakers in Rheingau who became active in Croatian politics after Croatian independence.
 She divorced Enoch zu Guttenberg in 1977, and Karl-Theodor grew up with his father.
 His mother married secondly Adolf Richard Barthold von Ribbentrop, owner of an Eltville art gallery and son of Joachim von Ribbentrop, in 1985, and has two children from her second marriage.
 Guttenberg has a younger brother, Philipp Franz zu Guttenberg (born 1973), who married a daughter of Godfrey Macdonald, 8th Baron Macdonald.

 In February 2000, Guttenberg married Stephanie Gräfin von Bismarck-Schönhausen (born on 24 November 1976), a great-great-granddaughter of the first Chancellor of Germany Otto von Bismarck.They have two daughters.
 In September 2023, it was announced that the couple had separated at the end of 2022.
 In April 2025, the court officially divorced them.
 Guttenberg is Catholic.
-Since 2024, Guttenberg has been in a relationship with Katherina Reiche, who was appointed Federal Minister for Economic Affairs in May 2025.
+Since 2024, Guttenberg has been in a relationship with Katherina Reiche, who was appointed Federal Ministry for Economic Affairs and Energy in May 2025.

+He is a close friend of German-American entrepreneur Peter Thiel.